-The cost benefit analysis has assumed 4.5 FTE across the Museum Stages 1 to 4 plus Stage 6.
+The cost benefit analysis has assumed 4.5 FTE across the Museum Stages 1 to 4.

 Cost Benefit Analysis

 An analysis of the regional economic benefits arising from the recommended investment in upgrading and extending the Museum, and other associated initiatives, shows there is a net benefit from the proposal when considered over 10 years.